osterbergmarcus/vscode-vim-navigation/README.md

 - Navigate command palette result list
 - Navigate suggestions list

-### Use in conjunction with [VSCodeVim](https://github.com/VSCodeVim) for a better VSCode+vim experience.
+Nice to have features:

-Missing features:
+- Jump between side bar/panel/workbench

-- Jump between side bar/panel/workbench using e.g. `ctrl+h/j/k/l`
+### Use together with [VSCodeVim](https://github.com/VSCodeVim) for a better VSCode+vim experience.

 Feel free to open PR for improvements.
 Also Say hi on [twitter](https://twitter.com/osterbergmarcus)!